duckdb/duckdb-web/docs/sql/query_syntax/limit.md

 ORDER BY population DESC
 LIMIT 5;
 ```
-Select the 10% rows from the addresses table:
+Select 10% of the rows from the addresses table:

 ```sql
 SELECT *